Duality theory in linear optimization and its extensions -- formally verified: Introduction

-For many more Farkas-like theorems (beyond the scope of this paper), see for example \cite{Perng2017}. } This paper makes the following contributions. \begin{itemize} \item We formally prove several existing duality results (including the three theorems above) in Lean 4.
+This paper makes the following contributions. \begin{itemize} \item We formally prove several existing duality results (including the three theorems above) in Lean 4.
 In fact, we prove a more general version of \ref{equalityFarkas} due to Bartl~\cite{Bartl2007}. \sekt{generalizations} says more about it. \item We establish (and formally prove in Lean 4) a new generalization of~\ref{inequalityFarkas} and~\ref{StandardLP.strongDuality} to the case when some of the coefficients are allowed to have infinite values.
 This scenario can be motivated by discrete optimization problems with ``hard'' constraints (the ``hard'' constraints declare what has to be be satisfied, whereas ``soft'' constraints declare what should be optimized).
 A common way to concisely write down such problems mathematically is to use infinite coefficients in front of the corresponding terms in the objective.
 Since infinities are not allowed in traditional LPs, ``soft'' and ``hard'' constraints need to be handled differently when formulating LP relaxations of such problems (see e.g.~\cite{BLP}).
 Our work provides a more direct way to formulate such relaxations. \sekt{extensions} says more about the extensions. \end{itemize}